akrameid/online-book-store/README.md

 - There are admin APIs and user APIs
     - For admin APIs :
         - [GET] /admins/books : retrieve all available books in the system
-        - [GET] /admins/requests : get all requests to borrow books in the system
         - [GET] /admins/users : get all users in the system
         - [POST] /admins/books : create new book in the system with request body object, example :
             - {